What are Rhodesian Ridgebacks?

 Hip and elbow dysplasia are the most common health problem for Ridgebacks.
-Dysplasia is a Greek word which means abnormal.
+Dysplasia is a Greek word that means abnormal.
 This roughly translates to mean that a dog suffering from Dysplasia has an abnormal hip or elbow joint.
-There are several causes of dysplasia including genetics, environmental causes, and inadequate nutrition.
+There are several causes of Dysplasia, including genetics, environmental causes, and inadequate nutrition.
 The most important of these factors is genetics.
 The breeding of dogs without hip and joint problems is by far the most effective way to prevent Dysplasia.

-Another important note is that Dysplasia can most commonly be seen in two distinct groups of the dogs.
+Another important note is that Dysplasia can most commonly be seen in two distinct groups of dogs.
 Puppies between the ages of 4 and 12 months and senior dogs with chronic joint diseases.
-Growth isn’t the only factor in younger dogs getting Dysplasia as they can also experience it due to partial dislocation of the hips, small fractures or joint injuries from over-enthusiastic play fighting and activity.
+Growth isn’t the only factor in younger dogs getting Dysplasia as they can also experience it due to partial dislocation of the hips, small fractures, or joint injuries from over-enthusiastic play fighting and activity.

 Rhodesian Ridgebacks can also suffer from a condition known as Osteochondrosis.
 This disease is defined by abnormal cartilage growth in the affected area.
 Once again, it is more common in large breed dogs such as Rhodesian Ridgebacks but can happen to small and medium breeds dogs infrequently.
-The cause of osteochondrosis is similar to dysplasia and is strongly related to rapid growth in the early stages of a dog’s life.
+The cause of Osteochondrosis is similar to Dysplasia and is strongly related to rapid growth in the early stages of a dog’s life.

-Sadly, Rhodesian Ridgeback’s are among a number of breeds that commonly experiences and develops heart disease.
+Sadly, Rhodesian Ridgeback’s are among a number of breeds that commonly experiences and develop heart disease.
 While this might sound scary to many, the risk of heart disease can be massively reduced with a carefully chosen diet.

 The two most important nutrients to watch out for when you have a dog with heart disease are the Omega Fatty Acids and Salt.

 You want to, ideally, limit your dog’s intake of salt to an acceptable level or low level.
 Reducing your dog’s intake of salt isn’t a simple task as many commercial dog foods do not list or detail their salt content.
 You may have to contact the manufacturer of a particular brand or formula directly to get an estimate of the salt levels in their recipes.
-However, avoiding food that contains significant levels of added salt or naturally salty ingredients is a good start keep salt intake low.
+However, avoiding food that contains significant levels of added salt or naturally salty ingredients is a good start to keep salt intake low.

 Secondly, you want to seek out foods high in the Omega Fatty Acids, especially Omega 3 Fatty Acids.
 These fatty acids are crucial to keeping a dog’s heart healthy and are most commonly found in high levels in fish ingredients.
 However, the Omega 3 Fatty Acids are also present in other ingredients like Flaxseed.